ArtArtArtArt/KMSVault/1EvergreenNotes/roguelike game challenge graph.md

 7:48

-*what if you are allowed to maintain something between the runs but fornidden to repeat the stuff.
+*what if you are allowed to maintain something between the runs but forbidden to repeat the stuff.
 You will have to invent new startegies.*

 How to make player use something else instead of what he is using already?
 (Machine learning?)